Last updated on March 28th, 2026

 The single best place to learn a bit of local history is the Hjemkomst Center in Moorhead.

-Operated by the Historical and Cultural Society of Clay County, the Hjemkomst Center includes a museum with an always changing selection of well-researched and engaging exhibits, a permanent exhibit on the Hjemkomst Viking-style ship, and the replica Hopperstad stave church.
+Operated by the Historical and Cultural Society of Clay County, the Hjemkomst Center includes a museum with an ever-changing selection of well-researched and engaging exhibits.
+Temporary exhibits have covered the 1918 flue epidemic to the long-gone local favorite Ralph’s Corner Bar – and pretty much everything in between.
+Permanent exhibits feature the Hjemkomst Viking-style ship, and the replica Hopperstad stave church.

 The Society also manages the historic Bergquist Cabin and Comstock House located in other parts of Moorhead.